saltyrtc/saltyrtc-meta/Protocol.md

 MUST close the connection with a close code of `3001` (*Protocol Error*).
 Further processing depends on the message type described below.

+# Sending a Relay Message

+Once a server has received and validated a relay message from an initiator to a responder or the other way around, it SHALL validate that both sender and receiver are authenticated towards the server.
+It SHALL continue by sending the unmodified relay message to the destined client without going through the *Sending a Signalling Message* procedure.
+In case the message could not be relayed (e.g. the destined client closed the connection or sending the message timed out), the server MUST send a 'send-error' message back to the original sender of the message.

 # Encrypting a Message